aistairc/medLLM_QA_benchmark/README.md

 ## medLLM_benchmark
 Benchmark for medical LLM for English, Japanese, and Chinese.

-We provide scripts and Python source files to evaluate the model using this benchmark.
+This repository provides medical QA benchmark datasets for English, Japanese, and Chinese, with scripts and Python source files to evaluate LLM.
-This tool can evaluate models that are supported by vllm[https://docs.vllm.ai/en/latest/].
+Most models supported by vllm[https://docs.vllm.ai/en/latest/] can be evaluated.

-### The benchmark is made using the following dataset.
+### This benchmark is made using the following dataset.

 - en
   - MedQA